DonWachsmalstift/Diamond/logbooks/dayshift_1/dayshift_1.md

 - #55371: 5 frames à 120 s
 - increase in background at ca. 31 ° 2theta corresponds to ca. 80% of Q-range; this correlates to end of triangular shaded area on left detector side
 - currently 0.8 ° 2theta --> Qmin = 4pi/0.16*sin(0.4) = 0.55 A-1
+- the script had f(1) as default, so all measurements before were measured with the filter, that's why data is noisy
+- #55372: 4 frames à 120 s (aborted during running to access hutch), without filter

+## Re-alignment and MS connection with Phil, 20:00
+Beamstop is moved a bit closer, Qmin changed to ~ 0.6 A-1 data integration now outputs Q cake integration of data uses only a very small cake of data (ca. 25 %), throwing away most of it

+# empty capillary collected again #55374